 \section{Byzantine Linearizable Reliable Broadcast}

 With the acknowledgment that not all is possible, we seek to find Byzantine linearizable objects that are useful even without a wait-free implementation.
 One of the practical objects is a reliable broadcast object.
-We already proved in the previous section that it does not have an $f$-resilient Byzantine linearizable implementation.
-In this section we provide an implementation if $f>2$ and $n\leq2f$ that tolerates $f\leq\frac{n}{2}$ faults.
+We already proved in the previous section that it does not have an $f$-resilient Byzantine linearizable implementation, for any $f\geq max\{3, \frac{n}{2}\}$.
+In this section we provide an implementation that tolerates $f<\frac{n}{2}$ faults.